pab1it0/adx-mcp-server/README.md

 ADX_CLUSTER_URL=https://yourcluster.region.kusto.windows.net
 ADX_DATABASE=your_database

-# Optional: Azure Workload Identity configuration (for AKS deployments)
+# Optional: Azure Workload Identity credentials
-# ADX_USE_WORKLOAD_IDENTITY=true
-# ADX_TENANT_ID=your_tenant_id
+# AZURE_TENANT_ID=your-tenant-id
-# ADX_CLIENT_ID=your_client_id
+# AZURE_CLIENT_ID=your-client-id
 # ADX_TOKEN_FILE_PATH=/var/run/secrets/azure/tokens/azure-identity-token
 ```

 #### Azure Workload Identity Support

-The server supports Azure Workload Identity for authentication when running in Azure Kubernetes Service (AKS) environments.
-There are two ways to use Workload Identity:
+The server now uses WorkloadIdentityCredential by default when running in Azure Kubernetes Service (AKS) environments with workload identity configured.
+It prioritizes the use of WorkloadIdentityCredential whenever the necessary environment variables are present.

-1. **Automatic detection**: By default, the server uses `DefaultAzureCredential` which automatically tries different authentication methods including Workload Identity when running in an AKS environment with the proper Workload Identity configuration.

-2. **Explicit configuration**: You can explicitly configure Workload Identity by setting the following environment variables:
-   - `ADX_USE_WORKLOAD_IDENTITY=true` - Enable explicit WorkloadIdentityCredential usage
-   - `ADX_TENANT_ID` - Your Azure tenant ID
-   - `ADX_CLIENT_ID` - The client/application ID for the managed identity
-   - `ADX_TOKEN_FILE_PATH` - Optional path to the token file (default: `/var/run/secrets/azure/tokens/azure-identity-token`)

-Using explicit configuration is helpful when you need more control over the authentication process or need to debug authentication issues.
+For AKS with Azure Workload Identity, you only need to:
+1. Make sure the pod has `AZURE_TENANT_ID` and `AZURE_CLIENT_ID` environment variables set
+2. Ensure the token file is mounted at the default path or specify a custom path with `ADX_TOKEN_FILE_PATH`

+If these environment variables are not present, the server will automatically fall back to DefaultAzureCredential, which tries multiple authentication methods in sequence.

 3. Add the server configuration to your client configuration file.
 For example, for Claude Desktop: